Tech-at-DU/d3-tutorial/03-Loading-Data/readme.md

 ## D3 Loaders

-D3 has its own data loaders built in.
-D3 works with: JSON, CSV, and a few other data types.
+D3 has its data loaders built-in.
+D3 works with JSON, CSV, and a few other data types.
 Read more [here](https://github.com/d3/d3/blob/master/API.md#fetches-d3-fetch).

-You're probably familiar with JSON lets take a look at CSV.
-CSV stands for Comma, Spearated, Values.
+You're probably familiar with JSON let's take a look at CSV.
+CSV stands for Comma, Separated, Values.

 Here is a sample CSV file: